-Use the Staff Cost Breakdown table (table 5.2 in the excel sheet) to list all the staff posts (within your organisation and partner organisations) that will be funded by the project.
+List all the staff posts that will be funded by the project.
 Include an estimate of the number of days that will be worked through the course of the project, the salary cost and the overhead.
-The spreadsheet will provide a total cost for each post.
+If your project will only last 1 year, please put 0 in the Year 2 column.